A: TL/DR; my goals are different.

 I have gathered that traditional publishers are rightly focused on printing what will sell.
 I’m not sure what I’m writing will do that.
 For me, it seems catering to that would make what is an enjoyable hobby into a job with external pressures, more focused on marketability than anything else.
 In other words, I’m not interested in making a living doing this.

 I do this because I just want to do all the things I love to do: writing, drawing, voice acting, design, and music.
 These books give me that opportunity, albeit at a slower pace.
 But that means I create on my own time, without external deadlines or too much outside influence.

 Moving towards trying to make money or a career out of this would be quite different.
 I have other means of making a living, and I’m thankful for that.
 This is how I choose to use my free time.

 I know many prolific writers, and I understand it takes years of effort to get noticed.
-You build a career over time, and there frankly are no guarantees.
-No writer I know doesn’t also teach or support their writing by some other means.
-That’s not me.
+You build a career over time, and frankly, there are no guarantees.
+All of the writers I know well support their writing careers with writing or teaching jobs.